I am a second year student and have applied to go to university in September, what do I need to do now?

 At this time of year, you Progress Tutor will be supporting you in researching courses and institutions and starting the UCAS application process.
 They will be delivering sessions up to the summer on Progression routes and preparing for applications.
 They will also send you full supporting guidance to support you in completing your UCAS form.

 There are also some great resources online to support you in researching courses and institutions.
 Here are a couple to get you started;

 How do I apply to University for 2021?

-If you are in the first year of an A Level and/or BTEC programme, you will be able to start your application for university through UCAS from the end of May 2020.
-Your Progress Tutor will be sending you all the information you need to create a UCAS account and fill out the application.
+If you are in the first year of a Level 3 programme, you will be able to start your application for university through UCAS from the end of May 2021.
+Your Progress Tutor will be sending you all the information you need to create a UCAS account and fill out the application and will be delivering sessions around progression after Easter.
 You will also be sent information you can use to start planning your personal statement.
 If you haven’t received this yet, or have any questions, let your Progress Tutor know and they will be in touch.

 I am a first year student and I am considering applying to Oxford or Cambridge, what do I need to do?

 Firstly, you should let your Progress Tutor know that this is something you are considering as soon as possible.
 The deadline for applications to Oxford and Cambridge are made earlier than applications to most other universities and so you will need to work hard on preparing your application over the summer.
 We are pleased to announce that the Oxford and Cambridge Student Conferences will be taking place virtually from 15-26 March 2021.
 To book, please complete the online booking form.